 As part of the requirements for submitting a delivery to Netflix Animation Studio (NAS), each submission will need to include a standardized CSV manifest file that provides additional metadata about each file in the submission.
 This data is necessary to enable the automatic ingestion of these files into the Netflix Animation pipeline.

-The filename for each CSV manifest must meet the following naming convention:
+We suggest that the filename for each CSV manifest uses the following naming convention:

 - <project code>_<partner code>_YYYYMMDD_##.csv

 - This is saying ‘This first package was sent on October 6, 2021 from XYZ (Partner Code) on the show ABC (Show Code)’

 Below is a list of fields that each partner studio needs to fill out for each file in the submission.
 Fields marked with an R are required.

 |Field Name||Example||Description||Required / Optional|

 |Filename||ABC_9400_0100_lgt_v010.%04d.exr||The name of the file in the package.||R|